 Why include energy costs?

-Many pizzerias only calculate with ingredients: dough, tomato sauce, cheese, toppings.
-But your oven consumes gas or electricity, and that costs money.
-At a busy pizzeria this can add up to €2,000-€4,000 per month in energy costs.
+Most pizzerias calculate with ingredients alone: dough, tomato sauce, cheese, toppings.
+But your oven burns gas or electricity around the clock, and that's real money.
+At busy locations this reaches €2,000-€4,000 monthly in energy expenses.

 ⚠️ Note: